grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/query-scheduler/index.md

    # If the configured <backend> is "memberlist", then ensure memberlist is configured for the query-scheduler.
    -memberlist.join=<same as other Mimir components>

-   # If the configured <backend> is "consul" or "etcd", then ensure their backend configuration is set
+   # If the configured <backend> is "consul" or "etcd", then set their backend configuration
    # for the query-scheduler ring:
    # - Consul: -query-scheduler.ring.consul.*
    # - Ecd:    -query-scheduler.ring.etcd.*
    ```

-> **Note**: see [Migrate query-scheduler from DNS-based to ring-based service discovery]({{< relref "../../../deploy-grafana-mimir/jsonnet/migrate-query-scheduler-from-dns-to-ring-based-service-discovery.md" >}}) if your Mimir cluster is deployed using Jsonnet.
+> **Note:** If your Mimir cluster is deployed using Jsonnet, see [Migrate query-scheduler from DNS-based to ring-based service discovery]({{< relref "../../../deploy-grafana-mimir/jsonnet/migrate-query-scheduler-from-dns-to-ring-based-service-discovery.md" >}}).

 ## Operational considerations